 London Gaming Market is the city’s biggest (and perhaps only) regular market dedicated solely to games and game culture.
 It’s a regular grab bag of bargains, with everything from retro consoles and accessories to new games and general geek swag.
-So expect to see your fellow gamers out in droves.
+Expect to see your fellow gamers out in droves.

-London Gaming Market takes place three times per year.
-The first edition for 2022 will take place 20 March; subsequent editions will be held on 3 July and 20 November.
+London Gaming Market takes place three times per year; the next edition for 2023 will be held on Sunday 2nd July.

 What to expect

 The market covers pretty much all aspects of game culture, from video games to board games to tabletop RPGs.
 Vendors range from seasoned pros to a few private sellers, so it’s not unusual to see imported games and merch you won’t find in your usual stores.

 Tickets for London Gaming Market

 Regular access starts at 12pm, and costs just £3.00.
 If you’re looking to grab some deals, early birds can get in for £6.00 from 11am (under 16s go free).
 The show calms down a little after 2pm so you are less likely to have to queue.

 Situated in the Royal National Hotel, you shouldn’t have any trouble getting to London Gaming Market.
 Russell Square on the Piccadilly line is by far the closest tube station.
 That said, King’s Cross is within 15 minutes’ walk, making the Circle, District, Hammersmith & City, Victoria and Northern lines viable options too.
 Holborn on the Central line is also just 10 minutes away on foot.

 Looking for more to do while you’re in the area?
 Check out our guide to cheap and free things to do in King’s Cross.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.